Dear Ms. Vicki,

 I'm not sure to whom you can report this.
 I mean, I'm sure you can report it to many different people, but nothing will happen.
 Your husband will continue to receive his benefits.

 While he served, your husband was evaluated by medical professionals who agreed that he should be medically retired.
 Soldiers experience a great many diagnostic assessments before being medically retired.
-Collecting benefits from the VA can also be an arduous task.
+Collecting benefits from the Department of Veterans Affairs can also be an arduous task.

 We grow up and we mature, and we look back over our lives and examine our mistakes, wishing we could "re-do" some things.
 His receiving all of the monetary benefits makes you feel that he is still winning and that you are losing, but this is not true.
 You still have your health and strength, and he has a serious injury.